-- 6.1 Patients may obtain an application for Financial Assistance Application: - 6.1.1 On Hospital websites - 6.1.2 From Hospital Patient Financial Counselor Advocates - 6.1.3 By calling Patient Financial Services Customer Service - 6.2 MedStar Health will evaluate the patient's financial resources EXCLUDING: - 6.2.1 The first \$250,000 in equity in the patient's principle residence - 6.2.2 Funds invested in qualified pension and retirement plans where the IRS has granted preferential treatment - 6.2.3 The first \$10,000 in monetary assets e.g., bank account, stocks, CD, etc - 6.3 MedStar Health will use the Maryland State Uniform Financial Assistance Application as the standard application for all MedStar Health Hospitals.
-MedStar Health will require the patient to supply all documents necessary to validate information to make eligibility determinations.

-6.4 Financial assistance applications and support documentation will be applicable for determining program eligibility one (1) year from the application date.
+- 6.1 Patients may obtain an application for Financial Assistance Application: - 6.1.1 On Hospital websites - 6.1.2 From Hospital Patient Financial Counselor Advocates - 6.1.3 By calling Patient Financial Services Customer Service - 6.2 MedStar Health will evaluate the patient's financial resources (assets convertible to cash) by calculating a proforma net worth EXCLUDING: - 6.2.1 The first \$150,000 in equity in the patient's principle residence - 6.2.2 Funds invested in qualified pension and retirement plans where the IRS has granted preferential treatment - 6.2.3 The first \$10,000 in monetary assets e.g., bank account, stocks, CD, etc - 6.3 MedStar Health will use the Maryland State Uniform Financial Assistance Application as the standard application for all MedStar Health Hospitals.
+MedStar Health will require the patient to supply all documents necessary to validate information to make eligibility determinations. - 6.4 Financial assistance applications and support documentation will be applicable for determining program eligibility one (1) year from the application date.
 Additionally, MedStar will consider for eligibility all accounts (including bad debts) 6 months prior to the application date.